Lightning-AI/pytorch-lightning/docs/source/accelerators/accelerator_prepare.rst

 Hardware agnostic training (preparation)
 ########################################

-To train on CPU/GPU/TPU without changing your code, we need to build a few good habits :)
+To train on CPU, GPU, TPU or any other accelerator without changing your code, we need to build a few good habits :)

 ----